expertZentrale/helm-docker/README.md

 - `envsubst`
 - `jq`
 - `terraform`
-  - with preinstalled rancher2 provider plugin use with `terraform init -input=false -plugin-dir=/terraform-plugins`
+  - with preinstalled plugins, use with `terraform init -input=false -plugin-dir=/terraform-plugins`
+  - rancher2
+  - kubernetes
+  - vault

 And `helm` plugins: